-It starts when the hypothalamus sends a signal to your pituitary gland to release follicle-stimulating hormone (FSH).
+It starts when the hypothalamus signals your pituitary gland to release follicle-stimulating hormone (FSH).
 This hormone stimulates your ovaries to produce around 5 to 20 small sacs called follicles.
 Each follicle contains an immature egg.

 Only the healthiest egg will eventually mature.
-(On rare occasions, a woman may have two eggs mature.)
+(On rare occasions, a female may have two eggs mature.)
 The rest of the follicles will be reabsorbed into your body.

 The maturing follicle sets off a surge in estrogen that thickens the lining of your uterus.
 This creates a nutrient-rich environment for an embryo to grow.

 Ovulation is when your ovary releases a mature egg.
 The egg travels down the fallopian tube toward the uterus to be fertilized by sperm.

 The ovulation phase is the time during your menstrual cycle when you can get pregnant.
 You can tell that you’re ovulating by symptoms like these:

 - a slight rise in basal body temperature